• Skip to primary navigation

 11. To make Diplomat cream, soak gelatin sheets in a bowl of cold water for 10 minutes.

-12. For the pastry cream, mix the egg yolks with sugar and cornstarch with a hand whisk until smooth.
+12. For the pastry cream, whisk the egg yolks with sugar and cornstarch until smooth.
 Pour the milk with the scraped vanilla seeds into a medium saucepan and bring it to a boil.
 Remove the pan from the heat.
 Pour the hot milk over the egg yolk mixture, whisking constantly.

 15. For the whipped cream, whip the cold heavy cream with a stand or electric mixer until soft peaks.
 Cover the bowl with cling film and refrigerate.